 Ngurrara: The Great Sandy Desert Canvas, developed by the South Australian Museum, centred on one of the largest and most spectacular Aboriginal Western Desert paintings: the great Ngurrara Canvas.

-Previously on show at the National Museum of Australia, 5 April to 22 June 2018
+Ngurrara was previously on show at the National Museum of Australia from 5 April to 22 June 2018.

 The great Ngurrara Canvas